Reading Glenn Simpson

 If you don’t read anything else, read Lee Smith’s long Tablet column “Did Glenn Simpson lie to Congress?”
 The headline does not begin to capture the richness of Smith’s column.

 Wall Street Journal columnist Kim Strassel commented on the transcript in “The dossier rehab campaign” (behind the Journal’s subscription paywall).
-Kim characterizes the transcript as
+Kim characterizes the transcript as “300 pages of self-serving material” and notes:

 Mr. Simpson extols his journalistic chops, praises the integrity of dossier author Christopher Steele (a “Boy Scout”), professes his love of country and his distaste for Russians (other than those paying him), and ladles on more disinformation about Mr. Trump.
 Democrats and the media have spun this into a new contention: What mattered were the motives and credentials of the dossier’s creators, which were sufficient to give the FBI good cause to run with the document.